MilsonCodes/CSC3380_Project/README.md

 These instructions will provide the necessary guidance on how to install the following software to work on your projects.

-###### Note: The way both Angular and Node.js are installed might end up being different depending on the OS the programmer is using.
+###### Note: The way both React and Node.js are installed might end up being different depending on the OS the programmer is using.

 ## Prerequisites